Omkarsawant10/delta-demo/README.md

-# delta-demo
+# deltademo
-This is a demo for git github class.
+This is a demo for git; Github Class

+# Teacher
+omakar sawant